Dominique Ansel’s Madeleines

 Not all of Dominique’s pastries have such a short shelf life.
 Other baked treats, he says, age well, tasting better with time.
 “Food is alive,” he says, and “when you treat time as an ingredient, it changes everything.”
 The whole episode is a great listen, but I especially enjoyed this portion about time, which begins at 25:45.

 I’ve been dying to make madeleines ever since listening to this episode, but only just got around to experimenting.
-Just before Easter, I found a recipe for Dominique’s madeleines online, which I made, but which didn’t turn out so well — eh, could have been me? — and so I turned to google, which led me to this lemon madeleine recipe on Epicurious, and I’ve been making it ever since.
+Just before Easter, I found a recipe for Dominique’s madeleines online, which I made, but which didn’t turn out so well — user error, likely — and so I turned to google, which led me to this lemon madeleine recipe on Epicurious, and I’ve been making it ever since.

 I first baked the madeleines for Easter dessert.
 After turning the madeleines onto a platter, I dusted them with powdered sugar, and plopped the warm cakes into the center of the table, at which point arms savagely flew in, leaving the plate dusted with shell-shaped stencils, the only evidence of the madeleines’ brief existence.
 Dominque, I think, would be proud.

 I’ve since baked the madeleines for a number of other occasions — a dinner at the Vischer Ferry General Store, a cooking class at Spoon and Whisk — and they’ve always been well received.
 And while they are irresistible straight out of the oven, my kids still devour them days later, when they’ve begun to stale and harden.

 One thing I love about them, too, is that the batter can be made ahead of time and stashed in the fridge.
 After dinner, simply scoop, bake, dust, and serve!
 They are super easy: watch the step-by-step process on Instagram stories, (which now seem to be viewable on laptops and desktops … woohoo!).

 Before you get started making madeleines , you may want to pick up: